 Passives (7-8) are good people to keep for reference in the future.
 Though they may not be ready to give you a referral at the moment, you should keep an eye on them and be sure your service is excellent for them.

 Promoters (9-10) are clients you’ll want to ask for referrals from.
-In our eBook, “The Agency's Guide to Identifying Cross-Selling Opportunities, Gaining Referrals, and Maintaining Happy Clients,” we recommend sending an email similar to this:
+We recommend sending an email similar to this:

 Hi [first name],